-DFAX (10% for flowgates with monitored elements having the lowest terminal voltage 500 kV and above) on a flowgate or with an impact (DFAX times a generator's full energy output rating) greater than 5% of the flowgate's rating.
+DFAX (10% for flowgates with monitored elements having the lowest terminal voltage 500 kV and above) on a flowgate or with an impact (DFAX times a generator's full energy output rating) greater than 5% of the flowgate's flowgate's rating.

-The summation of 85% (100% for a merchant transmission project) of the ramping impact on a flowgate from each off-line resource that meets the above conditions is calculated.
+The ramping impact on a flowgate from each offline resource that meets the above conditions is calculated.
+These offline resources will be ramped to the same percent output level that other generators of the same resource type are dispatched on average in the case.
+For example, if the generator is in block 2, and block 2 resources are dispatched at 50% on average, then the resource will be ramped to 50%.
+Merchant transmission projects will be assigned 100% percent of their firm rights for their output level.
+The summation of 85% (100% for a merchant-transmission project) of the ramping impact on a flowgate from each off-line resource that meets the above conditions is calculated.
 The resulting impact defines the Facility Loading Adder.
 The Facility Loading Adder is added to the 80/20 DC loading to obtain the final DC loading on the facility.